ehlesp/smallab-k8s-pve-guide/G027 - K3s cluster setup 10 ~ Deploying the MetalLB load balancer.md

 ### Setting up the configuration files

-Now you need to create the files that describe the deployment of MetalLB:
+Now you need to create the files that describe the MetalLB deployment:

-1. In the `resources` folder, create the files `l2-ip.l2advertisement.yaml` and `default-pool.ipaddresspool.yaml`:
+1. In the `resources` folder, create the files `l2-ip.l2advertisement.metallb.yaml` and `default-pool.ipaddresspool.metallb.yaml`:

     ~~~sh
-    $ touch $HOME/k8sprjs/metallb/resources/{l2-ip.l2advertisement.yaml,default-pool.ipaddresspool.yaml}
+    $ touch $HOME/k8sprjs/metallb/resources/{l2-ip.l2advertisement.metallb.yaml,default-pool.ipaddresspool.metallb.yaml}
     ~~~

-2. Edit the new `l2-ip.l2advertisement.yaml` to enter the following YAML lines in it:
+2. In `l2-ip.l2advertisement.metallb.yaml` you specify the operation mode and pool to use:

     ~~~yaml
     apiVersion: metallb.io/v1beta1